DecruKeanu/The-Director/README.md

 **Relax**

 The start of the relax stage is the same as the 2 other stages.
 It will write the current stage to the HUD.
 Then it will calculate the average stress level from the buildUp and peak stage.
 It will begin a timer and decide how long the relax stage is based on the average stress level.
 Then when the timer reaches that value it will start a new cycle and spawn new pickups (see title below).
-This function is also calls startNewWave more than the other stages because its important that the timer is frequently updated.
+This function is also calls DirectorLoop more than the other stages because its important that the timer is frequently updated.

 ```c#
     void Relax()